MicroworldCo/WebSlateJS/README.md

 Well don't use it yet.
 It's still a work in progress.
-Use the soon to be released generator. for now just follow the project.
+Use the soon to be released generator.
+For now just follow the project.